-For Collaborative Proposals Only: Each collaborating institution must submit an identical common narrative.
-Collaborative proposals will necessarily be longer than single-institution proposals.
-The common narrative may exceed the page limit described for the research narrative by 50%; i.e., if the page limit is 12 pages, a collaboration is subject to a limit of 18 pages.
+For Collaborative Proposals: Each collaborating institution must submit an identical common narrative (No more than 20 pages).
 The common narrative must identify which tasks and activities will be performed by which of the collaborating institutions in every budget period of the proposed project.
-The budget and the budget justification, which are unique to each collaborating institution-may refer to parts of the common narrative to further identify each collaborating institution's activities in the joint project.
+The budget and the budget justification-which are unique to each collaborating institution-may be augmented by a statement of work to further identify each collaborating institution's activities in the joint project.
 There should be no ambiguity about each institution's role and participation in the collaborative group.

-SC will use the multiple applications associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
-It is very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.
+SC will use the multiple proposals associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical proposal materials combined with a set of detailed budgets from the partner institutions.
+It is very important that every proposal in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.